rsyslog/rsyslog/source/configuration/global_index.rst

 Not all directives have an in-depth description right now.
 Default values for them are in bold.
 A more in-depth description will appear as implementation progresses.

+**Important:** While these parameters are traditionally documentated as "global directives", many of them are actually not global but affect those objects that sequentially follow it in rsyslog.conf.
+For example, *$Action...* directives modify the next action.
+When they are reset after the action definition, the set value still applies to all actions defined with it.
+This type of config has become much clearer in the enhanced format that is available in rsyslog v7 and above.
+In any case, we strongly suggest to update to a more recent version.
+Version 5 is heavily outdated and no longer supported by the rsyslog project since many years.

 **Be sure to read information about `queues in rsyslog <queues.html>`_**
 - many parameter settings modify queue parameters.
 If in doubt, use the